 Advances in breast cancer screening allow healthcare professionals to diagnose breast cancer earlier.
 Finding the cancer earlier makes it much more likely that the cancer can be cured.
 Even when breast cancer can't be cured, many treatments exist to extend life.
 New discoveries in breast cancer research are helping healthcare professionals choose the most effective treatment plans.

 Breast and nipple changes can be a sign of breast cancer.
 Make an appointment with a healthcare professional if you notice any changes.

 Signs and symptoms of breast cancer may include:

-- Peeling, scaling or flaking of the pigmented area of skin surrounding the nipple (areola) or breast skin
+- Peeling, scaling, crusting or flaking of the skin on the breast.

 When to see a doctor

-Researchers have identified hormonal, lifestyle and environmental factors that may increase your risk of breast cancer.
-But it's not clear why some people who have no risk factors develop cancer, yet other people with risk factors never do.
-It's likely that breast cancer is caused by a complex interaction of your genetic makeup and your environment.
+The exact cause of most breast cancers isn't known.
+Researchers have found things that increase the risk of breast cancer.
+These include hormones, lifestyle choices and things in the environment.
+But it's not clear why some people who don't have any factors get cancer, yet others with risk factors never do.
+It's likely that breast cancer happens through a complex interaction of your genetic makeup and the world around you.

 - Beginning your period at a younger age.
 Beginning your period before age 12 increases your risk of breast cancer.

 - Beginning menopause at an older age.
 Beginning menopause after age 55 increases the risk of breast cancer.